Wangata/Wangata/README.md

-- 👋 Hi, I’m @Martin Wangata, software developer
+- 👋 Hi, I’m Martin Wangata, software developer
-- 👀 I’m interested in IOS Development
+- 👀 I’m interested in SoftwareDevelopment
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning ReactJs
 - 💞️ I’m looking to collaborate on ... any project that i will learn from
 - 📫 How to reach me ... martinwangata@gmail.com